Charity registered in Scotland SC003923

 YouthLink Scotland is the national agency for youth work.
 It is a membership organisation championing the role and value of the youth work sector, challenging government at national and local level to invest in the development of the sector.

 This is a fixed term post for one year.
-The starting salary is £32553 (pro rata).
+The starting salary is £28,136 (pro rata).
 The company offers a 9.5% non-contributory pension scheme.
 The post will be based at the YouthLink Scotland offices in Edinburgh.
-The normal working week is 21 hours.
+The normal working week is 14 hours.
 By its nature, the post will sometimes require work to be undertaken during evenings and weekends.
 Annual holiday entitlement is 25 days plus 12 public holidays (pro rata).
 YouthLink Scotland is an equal opportunities employer.
 Secondment applications for this post will be considered.
 Individuals carrying out regulated work with children will be asked to become member of the PVG Scheme.